Survicate/survicate-ios-sdk/README.md

 The SDK is maintained and supported by Survicate - The Customer Experience & Survey Software.

-The detailed documentation is available [here](https://developers.survicate.com/mobile-sdk/).
+The detailed documentation is available [here](https://developers.survicate.com/mobile-sdk/ios/).

 ## **Requirements**

-The SDK supports iOS 10+.
-Survicate Mobile SDK is distributed in a binary version and developed using Swift 5.3.
-The minimum required version of Xcode is  12.0, however we recommend using the SDK with Xcode 13.1 and above.
+- Minimum Xcode version: 14.0
+- Minimum iOS version: 14.0

-Using Survicate Mobile SDK requires an account at [Survicate](https://survicate.com/mobile-surveys/).
-Sign up for free and find your workspace key in the [Access Keys tab](https://panel.survicate.com/o/0/w/0/settings/access-keys).
+To use this SDK, you need an account at [survicate.com](https://survicate.com).
+[Sign up](https://panel.survicate.com/#/signup) for free and locate your workspace key in the Settings.

 ## **Installation**